nguyentntram/nguyentntram/README.md

 # Hi yo!
 I am Tram Nguyen!👋

-🎓 I am currently double majoring in Computer Science and Data Science.
+🎓 I am currently double majoring in Computer Science and Data Science at Augustana College.

 - 💬 Ask me about Python, web projects, or CS at Augie!
 - 🌱 I'm interested in web programming and game development